bazel-contrib/vscode-bazel/CONTRIBUTING.md

 ## Setting up your development environment

-To contribute, you likely should already be familiar with VSCode extensions.
+To contribute, you likely should already be familiar with VS Code extensions.
 The best place to start is probably their [guide](https://code.visualstudio.com/api/get-started/your-first-extension).